-In the absence of supporting evidence, Tremblay-Lamer J. ruled that there were no statutory bases for the certificate; it was null, void, and ultra vires the authority of the Ministers.
-She based this judgment on s.
-77(2) of IRPA, which requires the Ministers to "file with the Court the information and other evidence on which the certificate is based."
-The withdrawal of supporting evidence rendered impossible a review of the reasonableness of the certificate, and so it had, in Tremblay-Lamer J.'s estimation, to be quashed.
-Justice Tremblay-Lamer proceeded to deny the Ministers' request to have certified questions for the Federal Court of Appeal, holding that there were no questions of general importance raised in this case.
-The had, in her view, appropriately applied the criteria laid down in Charkaoui II, finding as a matter of fact that certain evidence could safely be disclosed to Charkaoui.
-The Ministers might have disagreed with this determination, but there was no legal basis for them to withdraw the contested evidence while maintaining the certificate against Charkaoui.
-It remains to be seen whether the Ministers will reissue a certificate against Charkaoui in the future, relying on evidence the disclosure of which they can live with.
+In the absence of supporting evidence, Tremblay-Lamer J. ruled that there were no statutory bases for the certificate; it was null, void, and ultra vires the authority of the Ministers.115 She based this judgment on s.
+77(2) of IRPA, which requires the Ministers to "file with the Court the information and other evidence on which the certificate is based."116 The withdrawal of supporting evidence rendered impossible a review of the reasonableness of the certificate, and so it had, in Tremblay-Lamer J.'s estimation, to be quashed.
+Justice Tremblay-Lamer proceeded to deny the Ministers' request to have certified questions for the Federal Court of Appeal, holding that there were no questions of general importance raised in this case.117 She had, in her view, appropriately applied the criteria laid down in Charkaoui II, finding as a matter of fact that certain evidence could safely be disclosed to Charkaoui.
+The Ministers might have disagreed with this determination, but there was no legal basis for them to withdraw the contested evidence while maintaining the certificate against Charkaoui in the future, relying on evidence the disclosure of which they can live with.